halcyonic-systems/bert/research/theory/system_language.md

 This knowledgebase structure makes it possible to generate systems dynamics-like simulation models and produce sysXML specifications.

+(Elabaroate a bit more on the relationship between the knowledgebase (Layer 3) and the modeling/simulation capabilities).
 # Layer 4 — Implementation Languages

 ### SysXML